 August 1956: Fouts Field hosted its first commencement ceremony.
 The stadium continued to serve as a graduation venue off and on, especially for summer ceremonies, until the UNT Coliseum was built in 1973.

-September 1956: Fouts Field became home to the state’s first integrated college football team when African American students Abner Haynes and Leon King played on the freshman team.
+September 1956: Fouts Field became home to the state’s first integrated football team at a four-year college when African American students Abner Haynes and Leon King played on the freshman team.
 Haynes went on to pro football fame with the Dallas Texans/Kansas City Chiefs, and King began a long and distinguished career in education.

 1960: Fouts Field was home to many track and field stars through the years.
 Pole vaulter Dave Clark became the first from North Texas to compete in the Olympics when he participated in the 1960 games in Rome.
 Bill Schmidt won a bronze medal in the javelin in the 1972 Munich games.
 And Johnny Quinn, a wide receiver who also ran track, competed in the four-man bobsled in the 2014 Sochi games (where he also gained fame for his door-busting abilities).